 Fennel is a lesser know member of the carrot family.
 It has a history as an aphrodisiac food.
 But the benefits of fennel are considered more useful to women than men.

 Why?
 Well, this is possibly one of the most interesting fennel facts.
 This bulbous root vegetable is notably high in phytoestrogens, natural estrogen-like chemicals found in plants.
-In fact, in the 1930’s, it was considered as a possible source for synthetic estrogen.
+In fact, in the 1930s, it was considered a possible source of synthetic estrogen.

 Fennel in history

 Throughout history, fennel was linked with healthy circulation, improved vision and inflammation reduction.
 In fact, in Ancient Greece, the bulb was called marathon for its association with strength, longevity and courage.